How to Prepare for Your Gynecologist Appointment: What to Expect and Tips for Your Visit

 Gender Affirming and Inclusive Care

 Provide an organ inventory.
-This means letting them know if you have had any organs removed as well as what you prefer to call each organ.
+This means letting them know if you’ve had any organs removed as well as what you prefer to call each organ.
 For example, in a typical visit, you would be given a breast exam but you may prefer your doctor refer to this differently.

-Ask for an appointment first thing in the morning: if you are concerned about a waiting room full of people, explain to your doctor’s office that you would prefer to take their first appointment in the morning when the waiting room will be empty or less busy.
+Ask for an appointment first thing in the morning.
+If you’re concerned about a waiting room full of people, explain to your doctor’s office that you would prefer to take their first appointment in the morning when the waiting room will be empty or less busy.

 In addition to offering the options above and initiating these important conversations with your patients, you may also consider:

-Leading by example: even displaying your pronouns on a clearly visible pin can set the tone for your patients to feel like they can advocate for care that they are comfortable with
+Lead by example by displaying your pronouns on a clearly visible pin.
+This can set the tone for your patients to feel like they can advocate for their care.

-Varied reading material in the waiting room and on the walls
+Put varied reading material in your waiting room and on the walls.

-Clinical forms that allow patients to indicate their sex assigned at birth as well as their gender identity separately (allow fill in the blank option for the latter)
+Make sure your clinical forms allow patients to indicate their sex assigned at birth as well as their gender identity separately (allow fill in the blank option for the latter)

-Avoid assuming gender dysphoria for trans patients.
-If this is a code that is helpful to get treatment or care covered by insurance, explain that to your patient so they know why it appears on their chart.
-If that is not a concern, consider other accurate descriptions related to hormone imbalance that may be less problematic for a patient who does not feel any dysmorphia.
+Avoid assumptions about your patients.
+Don’t assume your trans patients have gender dysphoria.
+If this is a code to help their treatment or care get covered by insurance, explain that to your patient so they know why it appears on their chart.
+If that’s not a concern, consider other accurate descriptions related to hormone imbalance that may be less problematic for a patient who does not feel any dysmorphia.

 American College of Obstetricians and Gynecologists.
 (2018, August).
 Cervical Cancer Screening (Update).
 Retrieved from https://www.acog.org/clinical/clinical-guidance/practice-advisory/articles/2018/08/cervical-cancer-screening-update